-Our school will undertake appropriate pre-employment checks on all staff working in school, including criminal record checks (DBS checks), barred list checks and prohibition checks together with references and interview information, as detailed in Part 3: Safer Recruitment in Keeping children safe in education, September 2016.
+Our school will undertake appropriate pre-employment checks on all staff working in school, including criminal record checks (DBS checks), barred list checks and prohibition checks together with references and interview information, as detailed in Part 3: Safer Recruitment in Keeping children safe in education, September 2018.

-The level of DBS and other checks required will depend on the role and duties of the applicant.
-Most staff will be in ‘regulated activity’ (see page 24 of Keeping Children Safe in Education September 2016) thus most appointments will require an enhanced DBS check with barred list information.
+As outlined in KCSIE 2018 (109-116), the level of DBS certificate required, and whether a check for any prohibition, direction, sanction, or restriction is required, will depend on the role that is being offered and duties involved (99).
+As the majority of staff will be engaging in regulated activity, an enhanced DBS certificate which includes barred list information, will be required for most appointments (100).

-In a school or college a supervised volunteer who regularly teachers or looks after children is not in regulated activity.
+In a school or college a supervised volunteer who regularly teachers or looks after children is not in regulated activity (KCSIE 2018 (102).

 Volunteers will not be left unsupervised with groups of children, nor will they be in areas where they cannot be fully seen by the supervising teacher.